-Upon the completion of this offering and the Concurrent Private Placement and assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs and all preferred shares will be converted into 1,229,518,986 Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments based on the initial public offering price of US\$8.00 per ADS, Mr. Tianhua Wu will hold the voting rights attached to all of our 337,611,722 Class B ordinary shares and to all of the options awarded under the 2018 Share Incentive Plan.
+Upon the completion of this offering and the Concurrent Private Placement and assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs and all preferred shares will be converted into 1,231,662,432 Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments based on the assumed initial public offering price of US\$6.00 per ADS, the midpoint of the estimated offering price range shown on the front cover page of this prospectus, Mr. Tianhua Wu will hold the voting rights attached to all of our 337,611,722 Class B ordinary shares and to all of the options awarded under the 2018 Share Incentive Plan.
 As each Class B ordinary share entitles its holder to 20 votes per share, such Class B ordinary shares in the aggregate represent approximately 80.3% of the combined total voting rights in our company.
 Mr. Wu's shareholding, in particular the greater voting rights of Class B ordinary shares he holds, gives him the power to control any actions that require shareholder approval under Cayman Islands law, our memorandum and articles of association, and the Nasdaq requirements.
 Mr. Wu could have sufficient voting rights to determine the outcome of all matters requiring shareholder approval even if he should, at some point in the future, hold considerably less than a majority of the combined total of our outstanding ordinary shares.
 Mr. Wu's voting power may prevent a transaction involving a change of control of us, including transactions in which you as a holder of our ADSs might otherwise receive a premium for your securities over the then-current market price.
 Similarly, Mr. Wu may approve a merger or consolidation of our company which may result in you receiving a stake (either in the form of shares, debt obligations or other securities) in the surviving or new consolidated company which may not operate our current business model and dissenter rights may not be available to you in such an event.